Fire fractional cover

 In practical terms, the ZACUBE-2 mission objectives have been aligned with those of MDASat-1 to allow the mission to function as a precursor to the constellation.
 Building on the existing technology and resource legacy of ZACUBE-1, and leveraging the sustained investment in the ZACUBE-2 program, lower the cost and risk of the technology development of MDASat-1.
 In return, MDASat-1 will serve as a catalyst for establishing a nanosatellite manufacturing sector in the region, creating jobs and driving further innovation.
 This synergistic co-existence of research, innovation and commerce, within a tri-helix collaborative framework involving academic institutions, the public and private sectors, is critical to the industrialization of the regional satellite industry where such investments must be weighed against pressing societal needs.

-This interplay among the various programmatic entities is illustrated in Figure 1.
 The CPUT/F'SATI nanosatellite program is a source of skills and innovation for future MDASat-i missions, which reciprocate by providing CPUT/F'SATI with innovation validation and commercialization of its intellectual property.

 As of 2016, an opportunity is emerging whereby the abundant supply of miniaturized low-power processing components, combined with the flexibility achieved using SDR (Software Defined Radio) concepts, makes it possible to produce nanosatellites that are generic enough to benefit from economies of scale in production, but are also flexible enough to satisfy a broad range of applications.
 This enhances the ability of adapting in time to new opportunities in the public and commercial markets as they arise, which is a substantial benefit in an industry where existing deployments are rigid in their application.
 The adaptability of the SDR payload adds benefit to satellites already in service, allowing in-flight reconfiguration, as well as to satellites being developed for future constellation replenishment missions where changes to the payload can be implemented rapidly without any hardware changes.